-Known for its iconic humpback whale advertisements, Pacific Life has been a player in the life insurance industry for the better part of a century.
-The company began its run in 1868 Sacramento, when it was founded as The Pacific Mutual Life Insurance Company of California.
+Pacific Life, renowned for its iconic humpback whale advertisements, has been a major player in the life insurance industry for almost a century.
+The company was founded as The Pacific Mutual Life Insurance Company of California in Sacramento in 1868.

 Pacific Life Financial Ratings

 Pacific Life is one of the highest rated life insurance companies.

 A.M.
 Best: A+

 S&P Global: AA-

 Comdex Ranking: 93

 Pacific Life is a financially stable company with a strong track record of reliability.
 While the company is just outside the top tier according to major financial ratings services, policyholders face minimal risk that Pacific Life will fail to meet its policy obligations.
 However, there are some companies that are stronger.

 Pacific Life is relatively conservative in its investment philosophy, but it is also somewhat more adventurous than some of its peers at the top of the life insurance industry.
 Although investment-grade fixed-maturity securities and mortgage loans comprise the bulk of Pacific Life’s holdings, significant investments in real estate and private equity allow the company more potential for upside.

 In terms of customer satisfaction, Pacific Life received slightly above-average scores in J.D.
 Power’s most recent survey of the life insurance industry.
 Additionally, Pacific Life receives fewer consumer complaints to state regulators than other similarly situated insurance companies.